Emergent Graphical Conventions in a Visual Communication Game: Experiments

 \subsubsection{Iconicity: generalizing to unseen images}

-We start from \textit{iconicity} since it is the most distinctive property in visual communication.
-We define \textit{iconicity} as the drawings exhibiting high visual resemblance with the corresponding images, such that they are proximal to the latter when measured on the high-level embedding of a general-purpose visual system.
-Based on this definition, a more \textit{iconic} drawing should facilitate more \textit{generalizable} graphical conventions.
-Namely, in more naturalistic open-domain communication, agents would always see novel scenes containing known or unknown concepts.
+We define \textit{iconicity} as the drawings exhibiting a high visual resemblance with the corresponding images, such that they are proximal to the latter when measured on the high-level embedding of a general-purpose visual system.
+To quantitatively measure the visual similarities, we need to compute the distance between the sketch and image in the visual embedding space (\eg, with cosine similarity).
+However, since we do not know how the embeddings distribute in their space, this unnormalized measure is prone to model-specific biases.
+Fortunately, the receiver's policy takes the form of a softmax of the cosine similarity between the embedding of the sketch and a context set with a target image and some randomly sampled distractors, which naturally approximates the normalization we want.
+Therefore, communication accuracy can serve as a visual similarity measure, and its \textit{generalizability} to unseen images can pinpoint the emergent preservation of \textit{iconicity}.
+Intuitively, in open-domain communication, agents would see novel scenes with known or unknown concepts---unseen instances of seen classes and unseen classes, respectively.
 They should still be able to communicate with established conventions or with unconventionalized iconic drawings.
-Such \textit{generalizability} can be measured in two test cases: unseen instances of seen classes and unseen classes.
-A successful generalization to unseen instances implies senders' ways of drawing preserve \textit{iconicity} in the evolution.
-A successful generalization to unseen classes (\ie, zero-shot generalization) is more difficult than unseen instances; hence, partners may increase the conversation length and communicate with more complex sketches.
-This requires both the senders to preserve \textit{iconicity} in drawings and the receivers to be sensitive to the information change in the communicated sketches.
+A successful generalization to unseen classes (\ie, zero-shot generalization) is more difficult than unseen instances; partners may increase the conversation length and communicate with more complex sketches.